tenorchops04/CS-100/README.md

 > getCost(): computes the cost of the gun and the attachments it is decorated with Each concrete decorator (Silencer, Scope, ExtendedMags, and Grip) has a point cost associate with it, so adding an attachment changes the cost of the gun, which has its own point cost.
 In order to avoid changing the code within each gun class whenever the player adds an attachment, the factory pattern allows the concrete decorators to do this.

+### How To Use the Code
+When running the executable named "create", the user will be shown a menu titled "CREATE-A-CLASS MENU".
+There are three choices the user can make:
+> p - Choose Primary Weapon: this creates a composite of type Primary which can hold any type of gun
+> s - Secondary Weapon: this creates a composite of type Secondary which can hold any type of gun
+> q - Quit: allows the user to quit out of the menu Upon choosing either Primary or Secondary, the user will be allowed to choose a gun.
+Any of these options call the gunFactory to create the gun chosen.
+Finally, the user is prompted to choose an attachment to add to their gun.
+Each of these attachments is a decorator which decorates the chosen gun.